 You do not have to pay a deductible or coinsurance when you receive home health care covered by Medicare, with the exception of a 20% co-payment on durable medical equipment (like a wheelchair).

 Private insurance, Medicare supplement or long term care insurance may also cover some home health care expenses.
 Many home health agencies also offer service on a private pay basis.
 There may be other sources of funding available as well.
-Check the eligibility requirements for programs on the Kansas Department on Aging web site.
+Check the eligibility requirements for programs on the Kansas Department for Aging and Disability Services web site.

 What criminal background checks are done?